-The autoencoder trained on rolled prints does not work very well in enhancing latent fingerprints.
-So, instead of raw latent images, we input only the texture component of the latent by image decomposition [12] to the autoencoder.
+raw latent images, we input only the texture component of the latent by image decomposition [12] (See Fig. 6) to the autoencoder9.
+Image decomposition decompose a latent into a texture part with local oscillatory patterns and a cartoon part with piecewise-smooth characteristics containing structured noise.
+The cartoon part is discarded and texture part contains friction ridge pattern and is used for further feature extraction.
 Fig. 5 (b) shows the enhanced latent corresponding to the latent image in Fig. 5 (a).
 The enhanced latents have significantly higher ridge clarity than input latent images.